-- The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements; and - A minimum of 18 semester units in a major or area of emphasis, as approved by the CCC Chancellor's Office.

-b.A minimum grade point average of 2.0 or higher.
+- a.
+Completion of 60 semester units that are eligible for transfer to the California State University by completing the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements; and - A minimum of 18 semester units in a major or area of emphasis, as approved by the CCC Chancellor's Office. - A minimum grade point average of 2.0 or higher.
 Students completing this degree will have satisfied the lower division major preparation and transfer requirements for priority admission consideration to a local CSU campus.

-- Describe the breadth and depth of the communication discipline. - Communicate competently within and across various channels, contexts, and cultures. - 3.
+- 1. Describe the breadth and depth of the communication discipline. - Communicate competently within and across various channels, contexts, and cultures. - 3.
 Critically analyze messages. - 4.
 Apply ethical communication principles and practices. - 5.
 Utilize communication to embrace differences.